 Reusable race Cups

 You are now able to add a Personal Cancellation Insurance Policy at the time of your booking.

 The policy is provided through Event Protect Limited.

 Please review what is covered under the policy HERE.

 If you choose not to take out the Personal Cancellation Insurance Policy:

 You still have the option to defer your entry until the following year through the entry system for just £15.00.
-This option is available up to four weeks of the event.
-After this time no transfers or deferrals are possible as URL commits financially to various race costs at this time.
+This option is available up to four weeks of the event date.
+After this time no transfers or deferrals are possible under any circumstances as URL commits financially to various race costs at this time.